Go Back

 Depending on the number and intensity of the storms, the month may end up among the wettest Novembers in terms of rainfall.

 Another storm will drop southward along the California coast from Sunday night to Monday.
 At this time, the rain with this storm will be significantly less intense and more intermittent for most areas.
-However, there can be a few locations that pick up an inch or two of rain near the coast, which may aggravate the flash flooding and debris flow situation and cleanup.
+However, there can be a few locations that pick up 1-2 inches of rain near the coast, which may aggravate the flash flooding and debris flow situation and cleanup.
 Snow levels with this storm will dip to pass levels in the Sierra Nevada.

 After a period of dry weather following the Monday storm, additional storms may track into California later in the month.

 The storm this weekend alone will help ease drought conditions in the Southwest, as significant rain is expected to fall on parts of the Colorado River basin.
-However, many more storms will be needed to reverse the decline in water levels on lakes Mead and Powell.
+However, many more storms will be needed to reverse the decline in water levels on Lake Mead and Lake Powell.

 Meanwhile, water levels in many of California's reservoirs are at normal to above-normal capacity for mid-November.
 The rain and moist vegetation will knock down the wildfire potential in the short term.